dcode05/epai_asst9/README.md

     Namedtuple: 14.056909721000011 sec
     Dict: 15.485492480000175 sec

-# Explanation of each of the 3 solutions:
+#Explanation of each of the 3 solutions:

-1. Use the Faker library to get 10000 random profiles.
+# Solution 1.
+Use the Faker library to get 10000 random profiles.
 Using namedtuple, calculate the largest blood type, mean-current_location, oldest_person_age, and average age

   # Solution steps:
         step1 - create a namedtuple field